 Still, here’s a disclaimer for the strategies I’ll be sharing with you: they take a lot of work.
 Understanding how to create a product empire can get challenging at times.
 If it was the easiest thing in the world, everybody would do it.
 I’m talking about the kind of product empire where you really think about your strategy.
 As I have discovered, if you don’t know where you’re going, then ultimately you won’t have the confidence to create your own products.
 Clarity of vision creates confidence to take action and move forward.

 Launch Your Product Empire

 Now, I’m going to give you the clarity of vision by showing you what I do in my business.
 When I started out, I focused on coaching.
 My business model was one-on-one coaching because that gave me income and cash flowed into my business.

 Generating income is critical when you launch your business for the first time.
 You need clients that are going to bring in money.
 To sustain the cash flow in your business, you need to target a certain number of clients.

 While you work on meeting your client target, don’t limit yourself to this single task.
 Rather, you should always strategically plan how you can grow your business for the long run.
 Some businesses eventually evolve to add on group coaching aside from one-on-one coaching.

-The second thing I did for my business was to start a group mastermind, or group coaching.
-I coached ten people one-on-one, and then I put those ten in one group.
+The second thing I did for my business was to start a group mastermind or group coaching.
+I coached ten people one-on-one, and then I put those ten into one group.
 This freed up more of my time and allowed me to gain more income.
-This extra time also allowed me to dedicate part of my schedule to figuring out how to create a product empire that I could always fall back on.
+This extra time also allowed me to dedicate part of my schedule to figure out how to create a product empire that I could always fall back on.

 Find Better Solutions